How to Fix Discolored Hot Water: Milky and Rusty Water DIY Repair Tips

 FAQ

-Discolored hot water from a new water heater can be caused by high levels of minerals in the water source such as iron or manganese.
-Incorrect installation and poor maintenance of the water heater can also lead to sediment or particles accumulating in the heater, causing the water to appear discolored.
+Discolored hot water from a new heater can be caused by high levels of minerals in the water source such as iron or manganese.
+Incorrect installation and poor maintenance can also lead to sediment or particles accumulating in the heater, causing the water to appear discolored.